 Or simply invest in a roll of heavy duty aluminum foil and cook these amazing dishes in the campfire.

 Like RVs, grills come in all shapes and sizes.
 But there are a number of small and portable grills perfect for RVing.

 The Weber Q series of grills is one of the most popular grills for RVers on the market.
 Made with quality materials, lightweight yet sturdy, and offered in a variety of sizes to fit everyone’s needs, you really can’t beat a Weber.

-If you follow the advice in this article, I guarantee you’ll have more fun and better results when cooking while your RV.
+If you follow the advice in this article, I guarantee you’ll have better results when cooking in your RV.

 Remember the four secrets to RV cooking: